jeroen/RProtoBufUtils/README.md

 Serializing an R object to protocol buffer message requires the design of two parts:

  - A .proto file which defines a schema for the structure of the message.
- - A mapping from (a class of) R objects to the specific proto message (and back).
+ - A mapping between (a class of) R objects to the specific proto message.

 This package contains both some example .proto files designed for serializing R objects, as well as R code that will help with converting R data/objects to this format.

-Note that in order for a third party to unserialize a message, they will need both the serialized data and the proto file.
+Note that in order for a third party to unserialize a message, they will need both the serialized data as well as the specific proto file.

 Example
 --------